Types of Degrees Manufacturing Engineering Majors Are Getting

 |Hispanic or Latino||60|

-Manufacturing Engineering appeals to people across the globe.
+Students from other countries are interested in Manufacturing Engineering, too.
 About 11.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia